SoftwareAG/webmethods-api-gateway/README.md

 Hurrah!!!!..
 Now that the product is up and running and let's get into the real action of using it.
 First let us create an API and add some enforcement to it.

-1. Login to the webapp ([http://localhost:9072/)](http://localhost:9072/)) using the default credentials (Administrator/manage).
+1. Login to the webapp ([http://localhost:9072/)](http://localhost:9072/)) using the default credentials.
 If you are using API cloud, make sure to launch the "API Gateway" app.

 2. Create a "DateAPI" by importing [the attached archive](attachments/651659260/651661834.zip) through the import option under the user menu.
 By default, this API is protected with the API Key security enforcement.